 Chapter 7 Cases.
 If you qualify to file chapter 7 bankruptcy, the bankruptcy court's filing fee for a chapter 7 is now $335.00.
 Additionally, there may be other costs and your attorney may charge you anywhere from $2000 or more depending upon the facts of your case.
 It's really not possible for our firm to quote you a fee until you come into the office and let us find out more about you and your property, your debts, and your income and expenses.
 You may not even qualify to file chapter 7.

 Chapter 13 Cases.
 The filing fee for a chapter 13 bankruptcy is currently $310.00.
-Here in the Southern District of Texas, we have a court-approved "fixed fee" of $4500 for consumer cases and $5600 if your case involves a business.
+Here in the Southern District of Texas, as to attorney fees we have a court-approved "fixed fee" of $4500 for consumer cases and $5600 if your case involves a business.
 Or your attorney may charge you based upon an hourly rate, it is between you and your attorney.